 The word “bruxism” in layman’s terms is teeth grinding.
 This is a problem that many people have and may not even realize it.
 That’s because very often, people who have bruxism grind their teeth while they’re asleep.
 Teeth grinding may be caused by stress or anxiety, but in many people, it’s just a reflex.
 Sometimes children grind their teeth in their sleep and never outgrow the habit.
 Chronic teeth grinding can cause complications including wearing down of the teeth, cracked teeth and even loss of teeth.

 Some people experience headaches or jaw pain when they wake up.
 This could be a sign of teeth grinding.
 If you don’t have pain when you awaken, that doesn’t necessarily mean that you don’t grind your teeth.
-Even if you don’t suspect that your grind your teeth, a visit to our Washington DC dental office might reveal evidence that you do.
+Even if you don’t suspect that your grind your teeth, a visit to our practice might reveal evidence that you do.
 Dentists can see signs of bruxism by examining your teeth and jaws.

 Fortunately, some things can be done to eliminate the teeth grinding habit.